parmonov98/parmonov98/README.md

 # Hi there, I'm a web dev! 👋

 ## About Me
-I am a passionate web developer with over 5 years of experience in building web applications and leading IT projects.
-I specialize in front-end and back-end development, and I am keen on creating efficient and devleoping startups/products.
+a passionate and progressive web developer with over 5 years of experience in building web applications and leading IT projects.
+I specialize in WEB with focus on back-end, and I am keen on creating efficient and devleoping startups/products.

 - 🔭 I’m currently working on: Zumda and some automation projects.
 - 🌱 I’m currently learning: Docker, Kubernetees, AWS